Quansight-Labs/quansight-labs-site/posts/2022/05/thoughts-on-reviewing-for-accessibility.md

 - [Non-text elements have high enough contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast).
 I prefer to check contrast on all, but at least be sure about interactive and informational areas.
 For example, buttons are interactive interfaces and status indicators are informational interfaces.
 - [Information is not represented only by color](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color).
 Adding label text or an icon are my most frequently recommended additions.
 (Yes, this is the same as the above Text section.
 It’s important so it’s here twice.)
 - [All images need image descriptions of some kind](https://www.w3.org/WAI/tutorials/images/decision-tree/).
+On the internet, this is usually [alt text](https://en.wikipedia.org/wiki/Alt_attribute).
 All image descriptions need to match their surrounding context.
 - [All videos need captions and/or transcriptions](https://www.w3.org/WAI/media/av/).
 - All non-text media needs a text counterpart, or another way to get the information or interaction.
 - [Don’t use flashing images](https://www.w3.org/WAI/WCAG21/Understanding/seizures-and-physical-reactions).